A few years ago, most Star Wars fans had probably only heard of Ahsoka Tano.

 Ashley Eckstein’s Ahsoka Tano returns in Star Wars: Rebels, joining the titular characters, Ezra Bridger (Taylor Gray), Sabine Wren (Tiya Sircar), Kanan Jarrus (Freddie Prinze Jr.), Hera Syndulla (Vanessa Marshall), Zeb Orrelios (Steve Blum), and Chopper (Dave Filoni).

-Rebels gives us some of the most iconic Ahsoka Tano appearances, from her lightsaber duel against Anakin Skywalker/Darth Vader (Matt Lanter/James Earl Jones) to her time in the World Between Worlds, which has now been revisited in Ahsoka.
+Rebels gives us some of the most iconic Ahsoka Tano appearances, from her lightsaber duel against Anakin Skywalker/Darth Vader (Matt Lanter/James Earl Jones) to her time in the World Between Worlds, which has since been revisited in the live-action series, Ahsoka.

 Related: Where is Ahsoka During All Three ‘Star Wars’ Trilogies?